dank-inc/one-hour-beats/README.md

 - sample packs
 - maybe some cool indicator that a jam is starting soon to prompt people to get into the jam.
 - allow jam creator or 50% vote to extend the jam time.
+- allow users to link their twitch streams to OHB, if the channel has the name it in somewhere it will show as "streaming" for people to watch. or stream hashtags.
+- allow users to post 'final versions' of their 1 hour beats after the fact!

 ### achievements: